The fact is, you will always be asked to do more projects than you have resources for.

-A common mistake organizations make is to fail to account for all of their demand and overheads.
+A common mistake organizations make is to fail to account for all of their work and overheads.

 Don’t get too detailed